JasonPoeData/Financial-Data-Analysis/README.md

 I also included an interactive Dashboard to show more specific relevant data per car model selected.

-Finally, my project includes a set of clear and precise slides that I can use as my visual if I need to present my findings in front of clients or stakeholders
+Finally, my project includes a set of clear and precise slides that I can use as my visual when I present my findings in front of clients or stakeholders.